-On December 28, 2015, the Maduro government published a new Seed Law (Gaceta Oficial 6.207), which banned the use, application, and research of modern agricultural biotechnology.
+On December 28, 2015, the Maduro government published a new Seed Law (Gaceta Oficial 6.207), which banned modern agricultural biotechnology's use, application, and research.
 The law prohibits the following techniques:

 • In vitro nucleic acid techniques, including the recombinant DNA technique and the direct injection of nucleic acids into cells or organelles.